Redundancy and losing your job

 Look for work

-- it may also be helpful to use it to gives examples of skills or training you’ve learned since becoming unemployed e.g. “since being laid off from my last role due to COVID-19, I have taken the opportunity to increase my digital skills by taking courses in digital content and presentation skills”
+Give examples of any skills or training you’ve learned since becoming unemployed.
+For example, “since being laid off from my last role due to COVID-19, I have increased my digital skills.
+I have done this by taking courses in digital content and presentation skills.”